danielabar/meblog/src/markdown/datadog-heroku-rails.md

 Next, go to APM -> Service Catalog -> Select your service, then from the list of resources (which are your Rails controllers and actions), select any Resource Page.
 This should also display the host metrics, now correlated with specific resource executions.
 You should also see telemetry data for the Rails app, with each `Controller#action` instrumented by Datadog appearing as a Resource.

 <aside class="markdown-aside">
 Telemetry data from Datadog will also include the database queries executed by your Rails app, but if you want deeper insights into PostgreSQL performance, you’ll need to set up Datadog’s PostgreSQL monitoring service, which comes at an additional cost.
-For more details on configuring PostgreSQL monitoring with Datadog, check out their <a class="markdown-link" href="https://www.datadoghq.com/monitoring/postgresql-monitoring/">PostgreSQL Monitoring guide</a>.
-My team isn't using this feature currently, but it could be a topic for a future post.
+For more details on configuring PostgreSQL monitoring with Datadog, check out <a class="markdown-link" href="https://www.datadoghq.com/monitoring/postgresql-monitoring/">PostgreSQL Monitoring</a>.
+My team isn't using this feature at the time of this writing.
 </aside>

 ## Memory Usage